Phone connector (audio): Less common

 A two-pin version, known to the telecom industry as a "310 connector", consists of two 1/4-inch phone plugs at a centre spacing of 5/8 in.
 The socket versions of these can be used with normal phone plugs provided the plug bodies are not too large, but the plug version will only mate with two sockets at 5/8 inches centre spacing, or with line sockets, again with sufficiently small bodies.
 These connectors are still used today in telephone company central offices on "DSX" patch panels for DS1 circuits.
 A similar type of 3.5 mm connector is often used in the armrests of older aircraft, as part of the on-board in-flight entertainment system.
 Plugging a stereo plug into one of the two mono jacks typically results in the audio coming into only one ear.
 Adapters are available.

-A short-barrelled version of the phone plug was used for 20th century high-impedance mono headphones, and in particular those used in World War II aircraft.
+A short-barrelled version of the phone plug was used for 20th-century high-impedance mono headphones, and in particular those used in World War II aircraft.
 These have become rare.
 It is physically possible to use a normal plug in a short socket, but a short plug will neither lock into a normal socket nor complete the tip circuit.

 Less commonly used sizes, both diameters and lengths, are also available from some manufacturers, and are used when it is desired to restrict the availability of matching connectors, such as 0.210 in inside diameter jacks for fire safety communication in public buildings.

+Decline of phone connector sockets in consumer goods

+While phone connectors remain a standard connector type in some fields, such as desktop computers, musical instrument amplification, and live audio and recording equipment, they have been removed from many smartphones.

+Digital audio is now common and may be transmitted via USB sound cards, USB headphones, Bluetooth, display connectors with integrated sound (e.g. DisplayPort and HDMI).
+Digital devices may also have internal speakers and mics.
+Thus the phone connector is sometimes considered redundant and a waste of space, particularly on thinner mobile devices.
+And while low-profile surface-mount sockets waterproofed up to 1 meter exist, removing the socket entirely facilitates waterproofing.

+Chinese phone manufacturers were early in not using a phone socket: first with Oppo's Finder in July 2012 (which came packaged with micro-USB headphones and supported Bluetooth headphones), followed by Vivo's X5Max in 2014 and LeEco in April 2016 and Lenovo's Moto Z in September 2016.
+Apple's September 2016 announcement of the iPhone 7 was initially mocked for removing the socket by other manufacturers like Samsung and Google who eventually followed suit.
+The socket is also not present in some tablets and thin laptops (e.g. Lenovo Duet Chromebook and Asus ZenBook 13 in 2020).